Narcissistic Personality Disorder Treatments

 A pattern of pervasive and rigid traits and behaviors characterizes Narcissistic Personality Disorder (NPD).
 Here are some common symptoms associated with NPD:

-- Exploitative behavior: People with NPD may exploit or manipulate others for personal gain.
-They may take advantage of others’ vulnerabilities, talents, or resources to meet their needs without regard for their impact on others.
+People with NPD may exploit or manipulate others for personal gain.
+They may use other people’s weaknesses, skills, or resources to get what they want.
+They do this without thinking about how it affects others.

-- Envious or jealous tendencies: Individuals with NPD may harbor envy towards others, especially those they perceive as more successful or accomplished.
+People with NPD may feel envious.
+They often envy others, especially those they see as more successful.
 They may feel threatened by others’ achievements.

 Only a qualified mental health professional can diagnose NPD based on a comprehensive evaluation.
-If you or someone you know exhibits these symptoms, seeking professional help for a proper assessment and diagnosis is recommended.
+If you or someone you know has these symptoms, it is a good idea to get professional help.
+This will allow for a proper assessment and diagnosis.

 Covert Narcissistic Personality Disorder

 “Covert Narcissistic Personality Disorder” is not officially recognized as a distinct subtype or diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-However, some experts and clinicians use the term “covert narcissism” to describe a pattern of narcissistic traits and behaviors less overtly expressed than what is typically associated with Narcissistic Personality Disorder (NPD).
+Some experts and clinicians use the term “covert narcissism.”
+This describes a pattern of narcissistic traits and behaviors.
+These traits are less obvious than those usually linked to Narcissistic Personality Disorder (NPD).

 Covert narcissism is often characterized by a more introverted and vulnerable presentation, which may include:

-- Inwardly-focused grandiosity: Individuals with covert narcissism may have a sense of superiority and specialness, but they tend to keep these feelings hidden rather than displaying them openly.
+- Inwardly-focused grandiosity: People with covert narcissism may feel superior and special.
+However, they usually keep these feelings hidden instead of showing them openly.

 - Hypersensitivity to criticism: Covert narcissists may be highly sensitive to criticism or perceived rejection.
 They may have fragile self-esteem and react strongly to perceived threats to their self-image.

-- Self-pity and victim mentality: Rather than openly seeking admiration and attention, individuals with covert narcissism may adopt a victim role and seek sympathy and validation through their perceived suffering.
+- Self-pity and victim mentality: Instead of openly seeking admiration, people with covert narcissism may act like victims.
+They look for sympathy and validation through their perceived suffering.

 - Passive-aggressive behavior: Covert narcissists may use indirect and manipulative behaviors to assert control or obtain validation.
 They may use guilt, passive resistance, or subtle tactics to influence others.